Ari24-cb24/Ari24-cb24/favorite-anime.md

 - Hello World

-I would recommend you to take a look at my reviews because this list above is not the newest.
+The list above is not the newest.
+Take a look at my [proxer.me account](https://proxer.me/user/870918/) if you have access to proxer.
+I'll create a mal account soon